DevFabrizio/Fabrizio-Project-Four/README.md

 ## Deployment

 This section is dedicated to the steps I followed in order to successfully deploy the app on the Heroku hosting platform.
+In particular this deployment was executed with the shortcut present on the Heroku which allows the user to deploy directly from the GitHub repository.

+- Login to Heroku
+- Create a new app
+- Created a PostgreSQL database on ElephantSQL

+    - Created a new instance in ElephantSQL
+    - Named and defined the region for the database
+    - Select a plan
+    - Linked the database URL to the environment vars of the project
+    - Added the database URL to the settings.py file of the django app
+    - Migrated these initial changes to the database on Elephant SQL

+- Link this new app the the repository for the project
+- Add Database url, Secret Key and Port var to the Config Vars section on the app Settings
+- Add DISABLE_COLLECTSTATIC = 1 var to Config Vars in the app settings
+- Add Template Dirs and Static files variables in settings.py file
+- Add the Template Dirs variable to DIRS key in TEMPLATES list in settings.py file
+- Add the Heroku app name in ALLOWED HOSTS list in settings.py file
+- Add the Procfile
+- Git commit and push all the changes made to the repository
+- Deploy manually through GitHub on the Heroku Dashboard